How to Utilize HubSpot’s Sequences for the Best Follow Up

 Reaching out to new brands for DermWarehouse

-We currently sell over 100 skincare and beauty brands on our site and we’re always looking to add new partners.
-For years, all of this outreach was done manually, making it really hard to stay organized and keep track of where we were at in the process with each brand.
+We currently sell over 100 skincare and beauty brands on our in-house eCommerce site and we’re always looking to add new partners.
+For years, all of this outreach was done manually, making it hard to stay organized and keep track of where we were at in the process with each brand.

 If someone doesn’t get back to us after our first three emails, we wait 90 days and follow up again.
 Maybe a partnership didn’t make sense initially but things may change a few months later.

-We also have another sequence for brands that tell us they’re not interested in our first sequence.
+We have another sequence for brands that tell us they’re not interested during our first sequence.
 Here, we’ll circle back with the brands after 6 months.
 A lot can change in that timeframe so we want to always check back to see if anything has happened and see if there’s a potential to work together.

 Sales for Park Perfection & The Media Captain